RonNewcomb/narrative-engine/README.md

 - examples of using the foreshadowing feature

-- can give it a parser fn that returns the Action a player wants to do
+- can give it a parser fn that returns the Action a player wants to do -- thread it all the way through

-- publish() and diff()
+- diff()